Self-Hosted - Upload The Djangify eCommerce Builder to Your VPS Hosting

 Updating Your Installation

-When updates are released, they are applied by pulling the latest changes from GitHub and restarting the Docker container.
+When updates are released, they are applied by pulling the latest changes and restarting the Docker container.

 Because the application is containerised, updates are consistent and low-risk.
 Your data remains untouched, and the system restarts using the updated code.